susanaviruglio/Milestone-project-1/README.md

 Some potencial features to include are:
 1. Photos ( views of places to go, places to visit,...).

-2. Provide information on places to go (map) locations, opening hours, book activities.
+2. Provide information on places to go (map) locations, opening hours, booking activities.

-3.Map of Granada which information about how to get there, tranporst.
+3. A map of Granada with information about how to get there, transport.

 # UX AIMS

 * To attract users between 25 and 45 years old who want to travel and get to know Granada, Spain.
 * To convince users to stay longer by providing images and an actractive design.
-* To provide users with a easy and quikly interaction site with all information.
+* To provide users with an easy and quick interaction website with all the information.
-* To create a fully responsive design for several devices as desktop, ipad and phones, etc.
+* To create a fully responsive design for several devices as desktop, tablets and phones, etc.

 # USER STORIES